 Okay, so most of you are confused to why the 75 inch Samsung QLED TV came in the last place.
 First, the reason it’ s on the bottom of the list is because 75 inches in a room is just too much for any household unless you’re trying to set up a theater in your home.
 Another reason I put the 75 inch QLED TV on the bottom of the list is because it costs $1,500 to $2,500 more to get an extra 10 inches on the QLED TV.
 Since all the QLED TV’s currently have the same resolution, getting the 75 inch would not make sense since the pixels per inch (PPI) would not be as good compared the 65 inch and 55 inch QLED TVs.

 The only reason anyone should ever get a 75 inch TV is if you have an extremely big living room or gaming room.
 Otherwise don’t especially considering you’re actually paying more for less.
 Sure you could argue that bigger screen equals better experience but when were talking about specs well there’s no argument.
 Less PPI equals less quality overall because the pixels become larger per inch making them easily discernible.
 Don’t get me wrong, having a big TV is always awesome but I just want to keep the facts straight.

 Should you buy a QLED TV?

 The next-gen tech of QLED TVs are very promising but the biggest factor of Samsungs success will be consumer price sensitivity.
 The main question to ask yourself is, “Can I afford a QLED TV?”
-At the moment, an individual can buy a OLED TV for the upper $1,000s which is about $700 to $1000 cheaper than current QLED TVs on the market.
+At the moment, an individual can buy an OLED TV for the upper $1,000s which is about $700 to $1000 cheaper than current QLED TVs on the market.
 If you want the latest fad and can afford it then a QLED TV might be a good idea for you.
-However, if price is an issue and you want to wait for the new generation of QLED TVs then I highly recommend to wait until Black Friday to purchase a first generation QLED TV.
+However, if the price is an issue and you want to wait for the new generation of QLED TVs then I highly recommend waiting until Black Friday to purchase a first generation QLED TV.